Innovation and collaborative, synchronized program management for new programs

 Until recently, part inspection using the CMM was an independent operation that was almost entirely detached from the overall parts production process.

-“While we had been programming our machining centers offline during production using computer-aided manufacturing software NX CAM from Siemens PLM Software from the start, programming our sophisticated measuring equipment was a tedious process,” says Ziswiler.
+“While we had been programming our machining centers offline during production using computer-aided manufacturing software NX CAM from Siemens Digital Industries Software from the start, programming our sophisticated measuring equipment was a tedious process,” says Ziswiler.
 The process involved exporting 2D drawings from the 3D CAD model and manually augmenting all dimensions with dimensional, shape and position tolerances.
 Programming required a physical part.
 The CMM needed to be programmed online for every part and until it was finished, the machine stood idle.

 This time-consuming procedure required a dedicated measuring expert for CMM programming.
 It was also at variance with C-Mill’s principle of assigning a person for each part to manage the entire production process.
 As the measuring machine’s output came in a proprietary format, analyzing measurement data in the CAD environment also required manual work, and so did feeding the information back to the 3D model.

 Ziswiler had experienced the benefits of a seamless process chain from the 3D model to the finished part using NX CAM software for offline machine tool programming.
 He turned to Siemens Digital Industries Software solution partner Cytrus AG to inquire about software for offline programming of the existing measuring machine.